-RSCD is fundamentally limited to explaining "what" has changed, as compared to the deeper questions of "why" and "how".
-The next task is to provide semantic change descriptions that bridge the gap between computer vision (CV) and natural language processing (NLP) \citep{shi2024multi}.
-RSICC - being a combination of image captioning and change detection - demands precise visual change recognition and robust language generation capabilities to ensure the creation of correct and natural language \citep{liu2025remote, tao2025advancements}.
-Contemporary methods often adopt a three-stage architecture pipeline, typically incorporating advanced CNNs, transformers, and Vision Transformers (ViTs), to extract robust semantic change representations and produce coherent textual descriptions.
-This three-stage paradigm was effectively established and popularised by RSICCformer \citep{liu2022remote}, which coupled a CNN-based visual feature extractor with a dual-branch Siamese transformer encoder to enhance change discrimination, and a transformer caption decoder to generate coherent descriptions.
-The LEVIR-CC \citep{liu2022remote} benchmark dataset accompanying RSICCformer has since spurred the development of related architectures.
-CD4C \citep{li2025cd4c} integrates a supervised change-detection branch and a two-stream fusion module to adaptively handle samples with reliable or unreliable change cues.
-KCFI \citep{yang2025enhancing} employs ViT encoders, a key-change feature perceiver, and an instruction-tuned LLM decoder jointly trained with pixel-level change detection to improve semantic grounding.
-This work culminates in the MCI model \citep{liu2024change}, the first model to fully unify RSCD and RSICC in a single multi-task learning framework, simultaneously generating change masks and textual descriptions, and supported by the LEVIR-MCI dataset.
+RSCD is fundamentally limited to explaining \textit{what} has changed, rather than \textit{why} and \textit{how}.
+RSICC addressed this by combining image captioning with change detection, demanding precise visual change recognition and robust language generation \citep{liu2025remote, tao2025advancements}.
+Contemporary methods typically adopt a three-stage architecture, incorporating CNNs, transformers, and Vision Transformers (ViTs) to extract semantic change representations and produce coherent descriptions - a paradigm established by RSICCformer \citep{liu2022remote} and its accompanying LEVIR-CC benchmark.
+Subsequent work refined this paradigm - CD4C \citep{li2025cd4c} integrated a supervised change-detection branch to handle samples with varying change reliability, and KCFI \citep{yang2025enhancing} added pixel-level change detection for improved semantic grounding - while MCI \citep{liu2024change} was the first framework to fully unify RSCD and RSICC in a multi-task learning setting, simultaneously generating change masks and textual descriptions, supported by the LEVIR-MCI dataset.
 Unifying these tasks introduces the challenge of balanced optimisation, as RSCD and RSICC compete for shared representations - requiring careful consideration of loss balancing and gradient conflict resolution strategies \citep{shi2024multi, crawshaw2020multi}.